galiprandi/smart-doc/docs/README.md

 - GitHub CLI auth is bootstrapped using `GH_TOKEN` (preferred when provided) or `GITHUB_TOKEN`.
 - PR operations explicitly pass `--repo <owner/repo>` to `gh` for reliability.
 - PR merge step also uses `--repo`; warnings improved when tokens/permissions are missing.
+ - Safer update-branch handling: fetch/prune `origin`, reuse remote `smart-doc/docs-update-<short-sha>` if it exists, and fall back to `git push --force-with-lease` only when an initial push is non fast-forward.

 Quickstart
 - Secret: `SMART_DOC_API_TOKEN` (exported to `OPENAI_API_KEY`).